mughu94/BadwordsForAGC/README.md

 # BadwordsForAGC
 Bismillah .

+Please Don't try to search one of word in this badwords list .

+This Badwords list has collected from Adsense Policy Centre since 2015 until now .
+Please prefer on this screenshot https://prnt.sc/vhsk44

-Google Adsense is very sensitify with s*xy images , too risky if AGC hasn't filtered by this badwords .
+Google Adsense is very sensitive on s*xy images , and it's too risky if AGC hasn't filtered by this badwords .
-This Badword List is my Collections since 2013 special For AGC Image Search , this file has been separated with '|' .

 First Made By Optimasi AGC @suhu Syera Syailendra , but now im just add an updates of this file if i get some warn from Google Adsense . feel free to fork or PR for this repo .
 Thankyou